 Equal or Greater Value: To defer all taxes, the replacement property must be of equal or greater value and all equity must be reinvested.

-1031 Exchange Deadline Calculator is a specialized tool designed to help real estate investors track critical deadlines for a like-kind exchange under Section 1031 of the U.S. Internal Revenue Code.
+A 1031 Exchange Deadline Calculator is a specialized tool designed to help real estate investors track critical deadlines for a like-kind exchange under Section 1031 of the U.S. Internal Revenue Code.
 This calculator ensures compliance with IRS rules by accurately counting down the 45-day identification period and the 180-day exchange period from the sale of the relinquished property.

-2. Key Deadlines in a 1031 Exchange
+Key Deadlines in a 1031 Exchange

 The IRS mandates strict timeframes for completing a 1031 exchange:

-1. Day 0 – Sale of Relinquished Property (Closing Date)
+A. Day 0 – Sale of Relinquished Property (Closing Date)

 • The exchange timeline starts the day after the sale closes.

-2. 45-Day Identification Period
+B. 45-Day Identification Period

-• The investor must identify potential replacement properties in writing by midnight of the 45th day.
+The investor must identify potential replacement properties in writing by midnight of the 45th day.

-• Rules for identification:
+C. Rules for Identification

 • Three-Property Rule: Identify up to 3 properties without regard to value.